 The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
 If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

-I don’t have dates yet for the Indie Label Week 2021, though expect them to fire up the amplifiers sometime in October.
+I don’t have dates yet for the next Indie Label Week, which seems likely to be in 2022.

-Tickets are available direct from the Reigen venue.
+Tickets are typically available direct from the Reigen venue.

 How to get to the Reigen